-The Office of Groundwater Impact Assessment (OGIA) is an independent office responsible for assessing impacts from resource development in Queensland, including coal seam gas (CSG), conventional oil and gas, and mining; and then developing and supporting proactive strategies for managing those impacts.
+The Office of Groundwater Impact Assessment (OGIA) is an independent office primarily responsible for assessing cumulative impacts from resource development in Queensland, including coal seam gas (CSG), conventional oil and gas, and mining; and then developing and supporting proactive strategies for managing those impacts.

 OGIA is not a regulator.
 It is uniquely positioned to bring together the science and resource management.
 Its work is primarily focused on scientific investigation, modelling and monitoring relating to groundwater impacts, and support of an adaptive management framework for managing the impacts within cumulative management areas (CMAs) in Queensland.